Genetic counseling: Global Genetic Counseling Community

-In 2018, there are nearly 7000 genetic counselors practicing worldwide, across at least 28 countries.
+In 2023, it was estimated there were over 10,000 genetic counsellors globally, practicing in over 45 countries.
+This is a marked increase over the 2018 data, which showed less than 7000 genetic counselors in at least 28 countries.
+The increased numbers of genetic counsellors over the period 2018-2023 is mostly accounted for by growth in the number of genetic counsellors in the US.

 China

-Genetic counseling in China (mainland) has been primarily provided by pediatricians or obstetricians for prenatal or birth defect diagnoses.
+Genetic counseling in The People's Republic of China has been primarily provided by pediatricians or obstetricians for prenatal or birth defect diagnoses.
 Most genetic tests can only be performed in academic institutions as research tests or in commercial direct-to-consumer companies for non-clinical use.

 In China, genetic counseling is steered by the Chinese Board of Genetic Counseling (CBGC), a not-for-profit organization.
 CBGC is composed of senior experts engaged in genetic education and research.
 CBGC is committed to establishing standardized procedures of genetic counseling, training qualified genetic counselors, improving health for all, and reducing the incidence of birth defects.
 CBGC was established in 2015 and is the major professional organization for genetic counselors in mainland China, providing training through short term online and in-person lectures, educational conferences, and certification for trainees.

 Genetics education in China began in the 1980s when selected medical schools began offering genetics courses that focused predominantly on molecular genetics and had limited clinical content.
 At present, there are no official master's level graduate programs in genetic counseling or clinical genetics in China, and there is great variability in the duration and content of genetics curricula among medical schools and professional organizations.

 The Chinese Ministry of Health has not yet recognized genetic counselors as an independent health care occupation.
 There are no official statistics for the number of health care professionals (e.g., physicians, nurses, and lab technicians) who are providing genetic counseling services in China.
+As of 2023, it was estimated that there were 4000-6000 genetic counsellors in China, however in China certification to work as a genetic counsellor is given after completing a very short training course (1-2 week equivalent).
+As such, genetic counsellors in China cannot be held to the same standard as those who are trained in other countries.